 Jordan Vineyard & Winery

-In 2012, Jordan Winery’s owner created the John Jordan Foundation with the goal of fighting the negative effects of poverty and providing disadvantaged people tools needed to succeed educationally and professionally “from cradle to career.”
-Jordan funds the foundation’s programs by funneling about half of the Jordan Winery sales proceeds into the non-profit.
-The foundation has helped thousands of families through education, after-school enrichment and health programs, and has, to date, supported more than 220 organizations.
+Since 2012, The John Jordan Foundation has been working to fight the negative effects of poverty and provide disadvantaged people tools needed to succeed educationally and professionally, from cradle to career.
+John Jordan, the owner of Jordan Winery, funds the foundation’s partners and charitable programs with about half of the winery’s annual sales proceeds.
+The foundation has helped thousands of families through education, after-school enrichment and health programs, and has, to date, supported more than 250 organizations.
 The foundation has funded iPad and Chromebook education pilot programs, bringing technology to some of California’s poorest schools; a pediatric wing at Santa Rosa Health Centers; Accelerated English Language instruction programs; and numerous programs for abused and special-needs children.
-Its annual Teachers’ Wishes program supports classroom projects for teachers impacted by state and local budget cuts.
-Every holiday, Christmas at Jordan event ticket proceeds go to Toys for Tots donations.
-There’s a John Jordan Foundation section on the winery’s website and a few posts on their blog with charity spotlights, but they don’t make their social responsibility a central part of their marketing.
+Its annual support of senior communities brings independence, health and wellbeing to seniors living in the most isolated areas of Sonoma County.
+Every holiday season, Jordan donates its garden of pumpkins to schools through the Boys & Girls Clubs of Sonoma-Marin, and hosts a company-wide Toys for Tots donation drive.
+The winery also hosts fundraising promotions that involve fans on social media, including one for Soi Dog Foundation on National Dog Day.
 “Giving back is just a part of who we are as a company,” John Jordan says.
 “As a successful business, we have a responsibility to play an active role in improving the lives of those in need.”
-Jordan wines can be found on restaurant wine lists and in wine shops across the country, as well as online at jordanwinery.com/shop.
 Tastings by appointment only.

 Bob Cabral Wines